 Our objective was to deliver spaces which enhance psychological and physiological health and wellbeing of users and enable the Centre to cope with the increasing number of patients.

-Located in one of the most remote corners of Africa, on the Zambian border with the Democratic Republic of Congo and Angola, the Sachibondu Rural Health Centre is the only healthcare provision for tens of thousands of isolated people with many having to walk days to reach this much needed source of help.
+Located in one of the most remote corners of Africa, on the Zambian border with the Democratic Republic of Congo and Angola, the Sachibondu Rural Health Centre is the only healthcare provision for tens of thousands of people with many having to walk days to reach the facilities.

 In remote areas such as this, resources are scarce and buildings are typically inadequately ventilated and suffer from low light levels, even during the middle of the day.
-These environments can perpetuate the spread of infection and disease, but there are ways that we can change this.
+These environments can perpetuate the spread of infection and disease.